 TUC annually designates employees who are required to file Statements of Economic Interest.
 Designated employees are to review disclosure categories and complete a Statement of Economic Interests and relevant schedules.
 Disclosure should include personal economic interests that could be significantly affected through the exercise of official duties by the designated employee.

-Any employee found to be in violation of TUC's conflict of interest policy will be subject to discipline, up to and including immediate termination.
-If you have any questions as to whether any action you take may constitute a conflict of interest or violation of this policy, you should speak to your supervisor or to the Human Resources Manager immediately.
+Any employee found to be in violation of TUC’s conflict of interest policy will be subject to discipline, up to and including immediate termination.
+If you have any questions as to whether any action you take may constitute a conflict of interest or violation of this policy, you should speak to your supervisor or to the Associate Director of Human Resources immediately.

 All TUC employees must use the highest standards in making decisions, placing both themselves and TUC in the best possible light.
 One should avoid any action that is not verifiable or that could be interpreted as dishonest.